geneontology/geneontology.github.io/_docs/guide-go-evidence-codes.md

 A [GO annotation](/docs/go-annotations/) is a statement about the function of a particular gene.
 Each annotation includes an evidence code to indicate how the annotation to a particular term is supported.

-Manually-assigned evidence codes fall into four general categories: experimental (and experimental from high throughput experiments), computational analysis, author statements, and curatorial statements.
+Manually-assigned evidence codes fall into six general categories:
+* experimental evidence
+* phylogenetic evidence
+* computational evidence
+* author statements
+* curatorial statements
+* automatically generated annotations

 ## Experimental Evidence codes